scottmconway/notifikator/README.md

 This protocol forwards the notification to the server part of the [Notifications for Android TV](https://play.google.com/store/apps/details?id=de.cyberdream.androidtv.notifications.google) application.
 No customization options are available, unlike in the real application.

 The endpoint URL should look like `http://hostname:7676/`, and authentication should not be enabled.

+### Gotify

+This protocol simply POSTs a formatted JSON to the supplied URL.
+It expects a Gotify server's URL in this format: `https://gotify.example.com/message?token=$APP_TOKEN`.
+As of now, the `title` parameter is hard-coded to `Notifikator`, and `priority` to `5`.

 ### JSON